March 18th 2026

 In addition to marking the believer with the seal of salvation, and indwelling the believer as a helper, the Bible tells us much more about the dimensions in which the Holy Spirit will work in our lives.
 Let's look at the verse from Paul's letter to Corinth again, with emphasis on the second half of the instruction:

-"And since we have the same spirit of faith, according to what is written, 'I believed and therefore I spoke,' we also believe and therefore speak." — 2 Corinthians 4:13
+"We having the same spirit of faith , according as it is written, 'I believed and therefore have I spoken'; we also believe and therefore speak." — 2 Corinthians 4:13

 Just prior to this passage, we find that Paul is explaining great trials and persecution due to the gospel.
 He explains in the present verse that the Holy Spirit not only dwells in them that believe, it also compels them to speak, to share the love of God through Jesus Christ.
 The compulsion to speak in this message is captured in the words of Reform commentator Matthew Poole as follows: